Tuesday, June 23, 2026

 India and Germany have explored a future-oriented partnership in quantum communication, photonics, quantum satellite communication, space technologies and deep-tech innovation.

-This was discussed following a meeting held between Minister-President of the Free State of Thuringia (Germany) Mario Voigt, and Minister of State for Science & Technology and Space, Dr Jitendra Singh.
+This was discussed at a meeting held between Minister-President of the Free State of Thuringia (Germany) Mario Voigt, and Minister of State for Science & Technology and Space, Dr Jitendra Singh.

 The meeting brought together representatives from government, research institutions and industry from both sides to identify pathways for connecting innovation ecosystems and accelerating collaboration in frontier technologies.